mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 ---
-title: "A Theory Of Male Boldness"
+title: "A Theory Of Male Cautiousness"
 ---

 [ ] TODO clarify & sort out the unconfidence/anxiety/wariness